Colossians Chapter 2

 21. “don’t handle” and “don’t taste” and “don’t touch”

-23. These things are indeed reported as having wisdom in self-made religion, and false humility, and severe treatment of the body – but have no value against the indulgence of the flesh.
+23. These things are indeed having a reputation of wisdom in self-made religion, and false humility, and severe treatment of the body, but have no value against the indulgence of the flesh.

 Next: Colossians chapter 3